khanhptnk/easy-tensorflow/README.md

 + **train_cifar10.py**: runs training.
 It creates a `Trainer` object, specifying a training model object, loss function, computation graph, input reader object.
-Then it invokes the `run` method of the `Trainer` obejct to start training.
+Then it invokes the `run` method of the `Trainer` object to start training.

 + **eval_cifar10.py**: runs evaluating.
 It creates an `Evaluator` object, specifying an evaluating model object, loss function, computation graph, input